MozillaTN/mozillatn.github.io/blog/_posts/2017/qa_webcompat/2018-01-14-MozillaIN-QA-Contributions-2017.markdown

 ![QA Glimpse of 2017]({{ site.url }}/assets/qmo.jpeg)

 Let's take a moment to remember what we did in 2017 for Mozilla.
-Every contributor of [Mozilla India](https://wiki.mozilla.org/India) starts to jump with joy, their mind had more traffic on remembering all the events they did, because it is much as a wide Sky.
-We have lot of contribution areas but
+Walk through the past shows the path for future.
+Every contributor of [Mozilla India](https://wiki.mozilla.org/India) is up in joy as their past year have a lot to be listed.
+The curve of Learning and contributions have a significant increase for every individual contributor.
+Though we’ve lot of contributors at Mozilla India contributing to different projects, organizing events and promoting the mission of Mozilla but what we believe is that

-**“We believe on quality rather than quantity counts”**
+**“Quality rather than Quantity counts.”**

 Now, it's time to show our quality.
 Mozilla India is very happy and excited to showcase our QA contributions to Mozilla.
 In 2017, Mozilla India had **70+** vibrant number of contributors who worked with full fire throughout the year and participated on **100+** events.
 They actively involved themselves with huge passion in various QA bug events like [Bug Triage Day](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_Triage_Day), [Bug Verification day](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_Verification_Day), QA Test Day, [Reporting bugs](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines), etc on both offline and online.
 The help of our QA contributors was not limited only to Test Day events.
 They started teaching the web to others.
 Several QA contributors organized bug events in their college campus club and brought many new contributors to the web.
 And they are responsible and playing a vital role in bringing up the count 71 this year.
-Currently, we have **200** members in our MozillaIN QA telegram channel to share each other view on various QA projects going on.
+Currently, we have **200+** members in our MozillaIN QA telegram channel to share each other view on various QA projects going on.
 Mozilla India community wants to convey a special thanks to all of them for their hard work and supporting us in several ways.

-Here is our proud 71 contributors
+Here are our proud 71 contributors

 | Contributor | List|
 | --- | --- |